BUDGETUnion Budget 2021: Impact on Individual Tax payers

 As a major sign of relief to the tax payers, the Union budget 2021 has reduced the time frame up-to which the tax department can re-open old income tax cases.
 The existing time frame of 6 years has now been reduced to just 3 years from now.
 However, in case of serious tax fraud cases where the concealment of income is Rs 50 lakh or more it would be 10 years.

-Presently, belated returns and revised returns (where a taxpayer seeks to file a return to correct any omission or mistake made in the original return) can be filed before the end of the subsequent financial year or completion of assessment whichever is earlier.
-For example, a belated return or revised return for previous year 2019-20 could be filed on or before 31 March 2021 or completion of assessment, whichever is earlier.
+Presently, belated returns and revised returns (where a taxpayer seeks to file a return to correct any omission or mistake made in the original return) can be filed before the end of the subsequent financial year or completion of the assessment, whichever is earlier.
+For example, a belated return or revised return for the previous year, 2019-20, could be filed on or before 31 March 2021 or completion of the assessment, whichever is earlier.

-However, currently, it has been proposed to reduce the above timeline for belated returns and revised returns by 3 months.
-For example, a belated return or revised return for financial year 2020-21 would now need to be filed on or before 31 December 2021 or completion of assessment, whichever is earlier.
+However, it has been proposed that the above timeline for belated returns and revised returns be reduced by 3 months.
+For example, a belated return or revised return for the financial year 2020-21 would now need to be filed on or before 31 December 2021 or the completion of the assessment, whichever is earlier.

 Rs.
 1, 50, 000/- is available with respect to the interest paid on housing loan taken to purchase a residential house property.
 However, with this benefit ending on 31st March 2020, the Union budget has proposed to extend the benefit till 31st March 2022.

-(However, to avail this benefit, certain specified conditions need to be satisfied by the tax payer.
+(However, to avail of this benefit, the tax payer must satisfy certain specified conditions.
 These include: Individual should not own any house property on the date of sanction of loan, Stamp duty value of the property bought should not exceed Rs.
 45, 00, 000/-, Restrictions on house size, etc.)

 − National Faceless Income-tax Appellate Tribunal Centre proposed ed to be set up for all second-level appeal cases.

-− For individuals with overseas retirement funds, central government will announce rules to determine the manner and year of taxability of income from overseas retirement funds opened by a resident taxpayer while he was a residing in a foreign country.
-This will provide relief from hardship faced on account of double taxation due to mismatch in timing of taxation in different countries.
+− For individuals with overseas retirement funds, the central government will announce rules to determine the manner and year of taxability of income from overseas retirement funds opened by a resident taxpayer while he was residing in a foreign country.
+This will provide relief from the hardship faced by double taxation due to a mismatch in the timing of taxation in different countries.

 NOTE:

-There are no changes made with respect to the Income Tax Slabs, Income Tax rates, Deduction & exemption limits.
+There are no changes made with respect to the Income Tax Slabs, Income Tax rates, Deductions & exemption limits.
 All the relevant provisions currently available shall continue.

 A glimpse of the income tax slab and tax rates applicable for Financial Year 2020-21 (Assessment Year 2021-22) – Union Budget 2021